MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 This step requires your app user to give their consent for using their Teams identity for user-level permission.
 Azure AD receives the user identity token (ID token) and sends an access token to Teams.

-- **ID token**: An ID token is granted for a user by an IdP when they have been verified successfully.
+- **ID token**: An ID token is granted for a user when they have been verified successfully.
 It's used to cache user profile information.
-The IdP provides it to the Teams application when a user attempts to access an app.
+Teams uses this token to pre-fetch the access token for the user who is currently logged into Teams.
 - **Access token**: An access token is an artifact contains user identity and permission scopes.

 > [!NOTE]